-UK Factors to Watch-FTSE seen opening lower
+UK Factors to watch-FTSE seen opening lower

-LONDON, Dec 4 (Reuters) - Britain’s FTSE 100 index is seen opening down by 43 points, or 0.7 percent lower, according to financial bookmakers.
-For more on the factors affecting European stocks, please click on.
+LONDON, Sept 28 (Reuters) - Britain’s FTSE 100 index is seen opening down by 25-26 points, or 0.4 percent lower on Monday, according to financial bookmakers.
+For more on the factors affecting European stocks, please click on .

-* The UK blue chip index fell 2.3 percent to a one-week low of 6,275 points on Thursday, after some new measures announced by European Central Bank President Mario Draghi to support the region’s economy fell short of analysts’ expectations.

-* UK POLITICS/LABOUR PARTY: Britain’s opposition Labour Party won a parliamentary seat in northern England on Thursday with an increased share of the vote, a relief to the party’s new leader, Jeremy Corbyn, in his first electoral test.

 TODAY‘S UK PAPERS